Ginger & Rosa: Production

 Ginger & Rosa shot at several locations in Kent including Denge Marsh acoustic mirrors at RAF Denge, Lydd-on-Sea, Lade Beach, Greatstone-on-Sea, Lydd Ranges, Lydd, and Queenborough on the Isle of Sheppey.
-The film is dedicated: "In loving memory of Caroline Potter (1930-2010)" who was the director's mother.
+The film includes the dedication: "In loving memory of Caroline Potter (1930-2010)" who was the director's mother.

 Release

 The film was released in select theaters in the United States on March 15, 2013 by A24.
 It later received a VOD and DVD-exclusive release in the United States by Lions Gate Home Entertainment.

 Reception

 Critical response

 Ginger & Rosa received generally positive reviews from critics.
 On Rotten Tomatoes the film has an approval rating of 78% based on reviews from 113 critics, with an average rating of 6.70/10.
 The site's consensus is that "Elle Fanning gives a terrific performance in this powerful coming-of-age tale about a pair of teenage girls whose friendship is unnerved by the threat of nuclear war."
 On Metacritic, the film has a score of 69 out of 100 based on reviews from 26 critics, indicating "generally favorable reviews".

 A.O.
 Scott of the New York Times praised Fanning for her performance: "Ms. Fanning, who is younger than her character, shows a nearly Streepian mixture of poise, intensity and technical precision.
 It is frightening how good she is and hard to imagine anything she could not do."
 Ty Burr, film critic for The Boston Globe, praised her "luminous naturalism that seems the opposite of performance" and felt that "Fanning easily convinces you of Ginger's emotional reality."

 Roger Ebert of Chicago Sun-Times gave it 3 out of 4 and wrote: "It's a portrait of a time and place, characters keeping company around a simple kitchen table, and the helplessness adolescents feel when faced with the priorities of those in power.
 What I'll take away from it is the knowledge that now the Fannings have given us two actresses of such potential."

 Peter Bradshaw of The Guardian wrote: "This is a teenage movie that could in other hands have been precious; instead it has delicacy and intelligence."